 The Summer heat can take a toll on your horse’s health and ability to perform.
 Dehydration, from mild to severe, is best avoided.
-However, in this article, we explain the signs of dehydration and what you can do to keep your horse hydrated.
+However, in this article, we explain the signs of dehydration and what you can do to Keeping Your Horse Hydrated During Summer.

-Providing your horse with unlimited access to fresh, clean water 24 hours a day is imperative to their all round health and even more so when the weather warms in Summer.
-The amount of water your horse needs will vary depending on the temperature and their level of activity.
+Providing your horse with unlimited access to fresh, clean water 24 hours a day is imperative to their all-round health and even more so when the weather warms in Summer.
+The amount of water your horse needs will vary depending on the temperature and their activity level.

-The longer Summer days encourage us to spend more time with our horses, but it’s vital we learn to recognise dehydration.
+The longer Summer days encourage us to spend more time with our horses, but it’s vital we learn to recognize dehydration.
 There are three ways to determine if your horse is dehydrated:

 - Prolonged skin tent – A normal, hydrated horse’s skin will return to place instantly when pinched on the neck area.
 In contrast, a dehydrated horse’s skin will remain tented for several seconds or even longer.

-- Darker urine – Just like us, a dehydrated horse will have a more concentrated urine that is darker in colour and more pungent in scent than normal.
+- Darker urine – Just like us, a dehydrated horse will have more concentrated urine that is darker in color and more pungent in scent than normal.
 In essence, the darker the urine, the more dehydrated the horse is.

-Often, your horse will readily drink water at home, but may become picky when out on a trail or at a show.
-There are several steps you can take to keep your horse hydrated, including:
+Often, your horse will readily drink water at home but may become picky when out on a trail or at a show.
+There are several steps you can take to Keeping Your Horse Hydrated During Summer, including:

 - Offer your horse fresh, clean water at the end of each class.
 If you’re concerned about your horse drinking too much water too quickly, simply offer them a quarter of a bucket at a time, then leave them with a full bucket once their initial thirst is quenched.